LionelDraghi/bbt/README.md

 On the other hand, restrictions apply when writing bbt scenario.

 #### Steps
 Because the lexer is not able to make a difference between bullet lines in steps definition or bullet lines in normal text, there is limitations on where you can use it.
 - *bbt* will consider bullet line starting with `-` as comment before the first "scenario" header.
-Don't use it after that.
+- *bbt* will consider all lines starting with `-` as Step within a scenario.
+As a consequence, **Don't use `-` in comments whithin a Scenario.**
-- *bbt* will also consider line starting with the other official bullet marker (`*`and`+`) as comment, and **not steps line marker**, so that you can use those markers where you want without interfering with the lexer.
+- *bbt* will also consider line starting with the other official bullet markers (`*`and`+`) as comment, and **not steps line marker**, so that you can use those markers where you want without interfering with the lexer.
+Our simple suggestion : uses `-` for Steps and `*` for all bullet list in comments.

 #### Headings
 Only [ATX Heading](https://spec.commonmark.org/0.31.2/#atx-headings) are supported, not [Setext](https://spec.commonmark.org/0.31.2/#setext-headings), meaning that you can write :